 Propositional and Predicate Logic

 The topics from the lecture will be covered in the lecture notes (GitHub repository, pdf).
-These are currently a work in progress, the goal is to publish a new part every week before the lecture.
+These were written last year and some small changes may happen this year.
 If you find any errors in the lecture notes, or if you believe some parts could be explained better, let me know.

 You may also be interested in the presentations and other information from last year on Petr Gregor’s web.